Ranking Jason’s most worthy adversaries

 When New Line Cinema refused to give the flailing Friday franchise a new lease of life by allowing Paramount to latch onto Fred Krueger’s commercial rocket ship with a Freddy vs Jason crossover, they gave us a Carrie clone instead, and those savvy folks in charge of marketing didn’t even have to cough up for the rights to do so.

-By 1988, the series was entering its most bloodless and commercially barren phase, and Paramount pulled out the gimmick of all gimmicks to keep the herd flocking to the theatres, and the Shepherd charged with attracting that heard was Tina.
+By 1988, the series was entering its most bloodless and commercially barren phase, Paramount pulling out the gimmick of all gimmicks to keep the herd flocking to the theatres, and the Shepherd charged with attracting that herd was Tina.
 A telekinetic nut-job committed to a psych ward after accidentally drowning her father with an impromptu exhibition of her powers, Tina’s source of inner conflict is a fine prerequisite for any final girl, giving The New Blood the edge it is otherwise lacking.

 Years later, Tina (Lar Park Lincoln) has become the guinea pig of unscrupulous psychiatrist Dr. Crews, who looks to exploit her questionable gift for his own professional gain.
 Much like Carrie before her, Tina is unable to control her powers, the kind that are unleashed when her anger gets the better of her, and on this occasion Mr. Voorhees bites off more than he can swallow.
 I mean, how effective a killer can Jason be if he can’t get near you?

-Tina may lack the personality and charm of some of her predecessors, but her level of bad-assery is beyond scrutiny.
+Tina may lack the personality and charm of some of her peers, but her level of bad-assery is beyond scrutiny.

 3. Trish Jarvis: The Final Chapter (1984)

-Billed as the ‘final’ final girl in the series, Kimberly Beck’s Trish Jarvis proved herself a different breed of heroine — and she certainly needed to be.
+Billed as the ‘final’ final girl in the series, Kimberly Beck’s Trish Jarvis proved herself a different breed of heroine, and she certainly needed to be.
 The third actor to play Jason Voorhees in as many years, stunt veteran Ted White would research the role by analysing the work of his predecessors, quickly deciding that his portrayal would dump the docile beast of earlier instalments for a swift and mobile killer.
-Here, Jason is direct and unrelenting, even walking clean through a door at one point, pursuing Trish and younger brother Tommy with a death-defying directness.
+Here, Jason is direct and unrelenting, pursuing Trish and younger brother Tommy with a death-defying directness.

 Bold, beautiful and positively fearless, Trish is perhaps the toughest cookie in the entire series, and one of the sweetest too.
-She is also selfless, willing to put her life on the line for younger sibling Tommy as she fights for not only her life, but that of her nearest and dearest, suppressing her fear for a well-laid plan of action that makes The Final Chapter one of the most engrossing finales in the entire series.
+She is also selfless, willing to put her life on the line for younger sibling Tommy as she fights for not only her life, but that of her nearest and dearest, suppressing her fear for a well-laid plan of action that makes The Final Chapter‘s finale one of the most engrossing of the series.

 While love interest and supposed bear hunter Rob is quickly disposed of while searching for sibling who defies continuity, Trish struggles on against a super-charged Jason intent on one final killing spree before a brief and highly misleading hiatus, escaping his clutches by way of a machete and returning to her cabin, where she assumes Night of the Living Dead mode, instructing Tommy to nail the doors and windows shut.
-When that doesn’t work she smashes a monitor over his skull and even finds the bravery to leap through an upstairs window for a particularly nasty fall.
+When that doesn’t work she smashes a monitor over Jason’s skull and even finds the bravery to leap through an upstairs window for a particularly nasty fall.

-Though it is ultimately left to Tommy to end Jason’s reign for good (if you say so, Paramount), it took a rakish beauty with an iron will to wear the big man down, and wear him down she would.
+Though it is ultimately left to Tommy to end Jason’s rein for good (if you say so, Paramount), it took a rakish beauty with an iron will to wear the big man down, and wear him down she did.

 Poor Chris Higgins had quite the time of it on Jason’s watch, but, perhaps somewhat surprisingly, she was more than up to the task.

-Not only was she able to escape the clutches of the irrepressible Mr Voorhees during a ludicrously melodramatic flashback sequence, she was able to do it all over again in a more aggressive fashion, and was even able to put some rather nasty dreams involving the rising corpse of one Pamela Voorhees behind her.
-Yes, Chris managed to escape Jason twice in her lifetime.
-How many other final girls can say that?
+Not only was she able to escape the clutches of the irrepressible Mr Voorhees during a ludicrously melodramatic flashback sequence, she was able to do it all over again in a more aggressive fashion, even putting some rather nasty dreams involving the rising corpse of one Pamela Voorhees behind her.
+Chris managed to escape Jason twice in her lifetime!
+TWICE!
+How many final girls can say that?

-Friday the 13th Part 3 is an important entry for the evolution of Jason Voorhees, not least by presenting him with the iconic hockey mask that would come to define the character, and all-American beauty Dana Kimmell is a textbook foil, as sweet as apple pie with a surprisingly tough crust.
-She is cautious, frigid and mired in personal conflict, but also tough and resourceful, with a take-it-to-Jason attitude shared by the very best final girls in the franchise.
+Friday the 13th Part 3 is an important entry for the evolution of Jason Voorhees, not least by presenting him with the iconic hockey mask that would come to define the character, and all-American beauty Dana Kimmell is a textbook foil.
+As sweet as apple pie with a surprisingly tough crust, she is cautious, frigid and mired in personal conflict, but also tough and resourceful, with a take-it-to-Jason attitude shared by the very best final girls of the franchise.

-In one of the most brutal, pre-censorship instalments of the series, Chris witnesses her fair share of atrocities, and still somehow manages to evade Jason, this time by defeating him head-on rather than escaping his grasp by the skin of her teeth.
+In one of the most brutal instalments of the series, Chris witnesses her fair share of atrocities, and still somehow manages to evade Jason, this time by defeating him head-on rather than escaping his grasp by the skin of her teeth.
 Initially, Chris seems like the least likely candidate to take on Richard Brooker’s lumbering brute, but by the end of the movie she has smashed Jason with a shovel, hung him from a barn and bludgeoned him with an axe.